 Despite this, and the book's clearly specialist nature, there is some interest for anyone who wants to know more about some of the Liberal Democrats' main European partners.

-The

-Netherlands

-boasts two
+The representation?
+The larger is the VVD, a party which combines an economic policy that would fit into the British Conservatives with a liberal outlook on social issues that would not.

-liberal parties -

-would such a
+Netherlands boasts two liberal parties - would such a split happen here under proportional

-split happen

-here under

-proportional